Our guest is COO Alliance Member Erin Nelson, Vice President, Operations and Organizational Effectiveness at Kindred Bravely.

 It’s seldom the problem that organizations have bad people; it’s almost always a case of having good people in the wrong roles.
 To help avoiding this potentially costly mistake, Southern California maternity and nursing clothing company, Kindred Bravely invests in determining the personality profiles of their hires to find out where they excel and place them into roles where they can have the highest chance of success.
-At the forefront of this crucial part of the company’s operations is Erin Nelson, its Director of Organizational Effectiveness.
+At the forefront of this crucial part of the company’s operations is Erin Nelson, its Vice President, Operations and Organizational Effectiveness.
 Joining Cameron Herold for this episode, Erin shares how the company does its hiring and onboarding and the communication and project management tools it uses to stay on top of the game in a remote working environment.
 Erin also shares her personal journey of adapting and growing within the company as part of the leadership team.

 Erin has been focused on building systems and processes that support Kindred Bravely’s rapidly growing team, allowing them to communicate effectively and efficiently.
 At the same time, she’s done tangible ways to further the company’s vivid vision while fostering a positive and fun remote work culture.
 Erin loves working for Kindred Bravely because of its emphasis on women supporting other women.
 One way Kindred Bravely does this is by hiring an almost entirely remote workforce, many of whom are moms of young children.

 With its flexible work environment, Kindred Bravely enables moms and dads to achieve professionally and personally.
 Erin holds a Master’s in Public Policy from the UCLA Luskin School of Public Affairs.
 While she was completing her Public Policy degree, she also took business classes to expand her knowledge.
 She has professional experience in the public, non-profit, and private sectors and spends as much of her free time reading.
 Erin, welcome to the show.

 Thank you.
 It’s great to talk to you.